Iola M. Doescher, 92, of Wausau, was called to Eternal Life on Thursday, December 12, 2019, at home, in the comfort of her loving family.

 Survivors include two daughters, Susan Raab, Wausau, Jane (Terry) Karcher, Aniwa; two sons, Dale (Charlotte) Doescher and Scott (Linda) Doescher, Weston; son-in-law, Jim Maguire; 15 grandchildren; 10 great-grandchildren; and many nieces and nephews.
 She was preceded in death by her husband, Marlin Doescher, her daughter, Julie Maguire, her son-in-law, David Raab, her parents, Peter and Mathilda Spindler, seven brothers, and one sister.

 A memorial service will held be on Friday, December 20, 2019, at 11:00 A.M. at St. Paul’s United Church of Christ, 426 Washington Street, Wausau.
 Rev. Dr. Philip C. Schneider will officiate.
 Visitation will be from 9:00 A.M. until the time of service, all at the church.
 Brainard Funeral Home – Wausau Chapel is assisting the family with arrangements.
 Online condolences can be directed to the family at www.brainardfuneral.com.

 In lieu of flowers, a memorial will be established at St. Paul’s United Church of Christ.

 The family expresses their sincere gratitude to Reverend Dr. Philip Schneider and Comfort Care and Hospice Services for guidance and compassion these past few days.
 A very special thanks is extended to relatives and friends for all their visits and prayers.

-To send flowers to Iola's family, please visit our floral section.
+To send flowers to Iola's family, please visit our floral store.